 It’s never easy to face the reality that your aging parent or loved one needs help.
 You may overlook their unkempt physical appearance or lack of housekeeping due to the natural aging process, which limits them from getting around to everything.
 However, not coming to terms with the situation at hand and neglecting possible problems can put your loved one at increased risk, both physically and emotionally, over the long run.

 If you are concerned that your loved one needs help with activities of daily living, use the kitchen to affirm your concerns.
 Yes, you heard us right, the kitchen!
-With our years of experience providing home care in Albuquerque, we’ve found that an exploration through this room of the home can reveal valuable information about the person who uses it.
+With our years of experience providing home care, Albuquerque families can rely on, we’ve found that an exploration through this room of the home can reveal valuable information about the person who uses it.

 First, pay attention to the overall cleanliness of the kitchen.
 If dishes have piled up in the sink and nothing seems to be in its proper place, your loved one may not be able to perform routine household chores.
 Consider the difficulty of each chore in relation to their health and physical limitations, as well as their ability to perform the task.
 This will help you better gauge if they need a little help at home or if you simply caught them on a bad day.